 The Mah Society was informally established in Vancouver in 1919 and purchased its building two years after.
 Constructed in 1913, the building was designed by Henry Barton Watson.
 Watson’s design was of particular note for being the earliest identified example of the use of Chinese architectural motifs (now sadly lost) in the form a pagoda-roofed cornice, and Chinese temple-shaped finials.
 Furthermore, the building housed the Kwong Fong grocery at street level with the Minglee Rooms above.
 It illustrates how society buildings fulfilled the needs of new immigrants by providing a cultural hub and housing.

-As it housed both the North American headquarter of the Mah Society as well as the local branch, an additional floor to accommodate a meeting hall was added in 1921 by architect E.J.
+As it housed both the North American headquarters of the Mah Society as well as the local branch, an additional floor to accommodate a meeting hall was added in 1921 by architect E.J.
 Boughen.
 Its recessed balcony is the only reminder of an elaborate traditional Chinese design.
-The additional storey for the Mah Gim Do Hung Society (later the Mah Society of North America) is
+The additional story for the Mah Gim Do Hung Society (later the Mah Society of North America) is

-representitive of the trend in early twentieth-century Chinatown for building tong meeting rooms atop existing buildings, thereby imbuing them with status through height.
-At the time, this additional storey made the Mah Society building the tallest on the block.
+representative of the trend in early twentieth-century Chinatown for building tong meeting rooms atop existing buildings, thereby imbuing them with status through height.
+At the time, this additional story made the Mah Society building the tallest on the block.